-John Webster Pulsifer was born near Can-andaigua, N. Y., Dec.
+John Webster Pulsifer was born near Canandaigus, N. Y., Dec.
 8th, 1819.
 When only two years old his father died, and his mother with her little family of four young children removed to Plymouth, New Hampshire, her former home.
-She owned a house and one acre of ground in the village of Plymouth; but not being strong, she probably could not have done better, then to give two of her children homes with their respective uncles.
-By her trade, that of a tailoress, she supported herself and the other two children; but she had no means to spare toward the complete education of her children, but notwithstanding the great disadvantages they labored under, they all became very superior persons.
-Sarah, the oldest and only survivor of the family, became a teacher very early, married young, and is still living in San Diego.
-Charles, the second, was appointed a mission-ary among the Cherokee Indians, and reached them in the fall of 1842.
+She owned a house and one acre of ground in the village of Plymouth; but not being strong, she probably could not have done better, than to give two of her children homes with their respective uncles.
+By her trade, that of a tailoress, she supported berself and the other two children; but she had no means to spare toward the complete education of her children; but notwithstanding the great disadvantages they labored under, they all became very superior persons.
+Barah, the oldest and only survivor of the family, became a teacher very early, married young, and is still living in San Diego.
+Charles, the second, was-appointed a missionary among the Cherokee Indians, and reached them in the fall of 1842.
 There he remained six years, in the successful prosecution of his appointed work.
-During his residence among them he rendered important assistance as a them he rendered important assistance as a physician, often going many miles to attend the sick.
-His own health and that of his wife became impaired, and they returned to New Eogland, deeply regretted by the Indians, who said, "Who shall now be our doctor and teacher?"
-They parted with prayer and the einging of their own familiar hymns, while the weeping, at times checked their utterance weeping, at times, checked their utterance.
-After revisiting his former home, he was sent, in November, 1849, to Odonah among the Ojlbways, and remained there about six the Ojloways, and remained there about six years.
-Failing health and defective sight now compelled him to resign his chosen work.
-He retired from the field, and in 1856 settled on a fail, and his sight grew still more dim, until he was nearly blind.
-He suffered repeatedly from partial shocks of spoplery, which finally from partial shocks of apoplexy, which finally cauced his death.
-He was found dead in a field near his house, but a short time after he left home.
+During his residence among them he rendered important assistance as physician, often going many miles to attend the sick His own health and that of his wife became impaired, and they returned to New England, deeply regretted by the Indians, who said, "Who shall now be our doctor and who said.
+"Who shall now be our doctor and teacher!"
+They parted with prayer and the singing of their own familiar hymns, while the weeping, at times, checked their utterance.

+After revisiting his former home, he was sent, in November, 1848, to Odonah among the Ojibways, and remained there about six years.
+Pailing health and defective sight now compelled him to resign his chosen work.
+He retired from the field, and in 1856 settled on a farm in Illinois.
+But his health continued to fail, and his sight grew still more dim, until he was nearly blind.
+He suffered repeatedly from partial shocks of apoplexy, which finally caused his death He was found dead in a field near his house, but a short time after he